mrparkers/terraform-provider-keycloak/docs/data_sources/keycloak_saml_client_installation_provider.md

 In addition to the arguments listed above, the following computed attributes are exported:

 - `id` - The hash of the value
-- `value` The returned document needed for SAML installation
+- `value` The returned XML document needed for SAML installation